Financial and Administrative Guide: Moving to France 2025

 Pro Tip: If you also have a Free.fr fiber internet plan, this mobile plan is discounted to just €15.99/month and get 11 euros cashback on your subscription using Poulpeo cashback with a 5 euro referral bonus here

 Moving to France is a journey, and the initial setup is just the first step.
 By following these tips, you can navigate the process efficiently and get straight to the best part: enjoying your new life in this beautiful country.
-If you had specific topics you would like me to address, feel free to e-mail me at mybestmoneylife@gmail.com and I can add them to the guide.
+If you had specific topics you would like me to add to the guide, feel free to e-mail me at mybestmoneylife@gmail.com.

 You can find the full France blog for English speakers here